NCAR/sfit-processing-environment/README.md

 ### Deployment

-In theory, when using python setup.py install --user python automatically searches this directory for modules, so prepending this path to the PYTHONPATH environmental variable is not necessary.
+In theory, when using python3 setup.py install --user python automatically searches this directory for modules, so prepending this path to the PYTHONPATH environmental variable is not necessary.
 However, it is still recommended to add this directory to your PYTHONPATH and PATH environment variables.
 For example, add the following path to your shell, i.e., a program designed to start other programs (.bashrc, .bash_profile, .profile) e.g., open your .bash_profile

 ```